-4.3.3 RSB - Remove Synchronized Block
+5.3.5 RSB - Remove Synchronized Block

 Similar to the RSK operator, the RSB operator removes the synchronized keyword from around a statement block which can cause a no lock bug.
+For example:

-Original Code: RSB Mutant:
+Original Code: RSB Mutant: synchronized(this){ //synchronized(this) is removed <statement_c1></statement_c1> <statement_c1></statement_c1> }

-synchronized(this) { <statement_cl> </statement_cl> <statement_c1></statement_c1>

-3

-4.3.4 RVK - Remove Volatile Keyword
+5.3.6 RVK - Remove Volatile Keyword

 The volatile keyword is used with a shared variable and prevents operations on the variable from being reordered in memory with other operations.
 In the below example we remove the volatile keyword from a shared long variable.
 If a long variable, which is 64-bit, is not declared volatile then reads and writes will be treated as two 32-bit operations instead of one operation.
 Therefore, the RVK operator can cause a situation where a nonatomic operation is assumed to be atomic.

-'''

-Original Code:

-RVK Mutant:
+For example:

-volatile long x;
+Original Code: RVK Mutant: volatile long x; long x;

-long x;

-'''

-4.3.5 RFU - Remove Finally Around Unlock
+5.3.7 RFU - Remove Finally Around Unlock

 The finally keyword is important in releasing explicit locks.
 In the below example, finally ensures that the unlock() method call will occur after a try block regardless of whether or not an exception is thrown.
 If finally is removed the unlock() will not occur in the presence of an exception and cause a blocking critical section bug.

+'''

 Original Code:

 RFU Mutant:

-private

-Lock

-lock1

-= new

-ReentrantLock();

-= new

-ReentrantLock();

-...

-lock1.lock();
+private Lock lock1 = new ReentrantLock(); private Lock lock1 = new ReentrantLock();

-lock1.lock();
+lock1.lock(); lock1.lock();

-...

-try {

-...

-inch1.lock();

-try {

-...

-finally {
+try{ ....

+finally{ ....

-lock1.unlock();
+lock1.unlock(); lock1.unlock();

-...

-4.4 Switch concurrent objects
+5.4 Switch concurrent objects